Wabinab/xenoblade-chronicles-2/src/08_uraya.md

 ---

-Vandham was at the training ground overlooking the new recruits training when everyone was approaching him.
+Vandham was at the training ground overlooking the new recruits training when everyone approached.
 He shouted out, "**Oh, it's you guys?
-What go you out of bed** so early?"
+What got you out of bed** so early?"

-Rex: "Nia?"
+Rex urged, "Nia?"

 She walked forward and took the stage, "Thanks for yesterday.
 You saved our skins.
 That guy, A-Akhos, I mean...
 I wanted to tell you about him... you see... **Thing is, we used to be...**"